Toggle: English / Spanish

 - You may be asked to stop taking drugs that make it harder for your blood to clot.
 These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.

-- If you have , , or other medical conditions, your surgeon will ask you to see your doctor who treats you for these conditions.
+- If you have , , or other medical conditions, your surgeon will ask you to see your health care provider who treats you for these conditions.

-- Tell your doctor if you have been drinking a lot of alcohol, more than one or two drinks a day.
+- Tell your provider if you have been drinking a lot of alcohol, more than one or two drinks a day.

 - You may want to visit the physical therapist to learn some exercises to do before surgery.
 The physical therapist can also teach you how to correctly use crutches.